wolfpld/tracy/README.md

 |    1     | 4194568 |    0.94 s |       1.003 s |   +0.063 s |
 |    2     | 5592822 |   1.034 s |       1.119 s |   +0.085 s |

 In both scenarios the per-zone time cost is at ~15 ns.
-This is in line with the measured 8 ns single event collection time (each zone has to raport start and end event).
+This is in line with the measured 8 ns single event collection time (each zone has to report start and end event).

 ## Usage instructions